 Can a lawyer file an affidavit of heirship form on behalf of a client in Texas?

 A lawyer can advise on, review, and approve and heirship of affidavit form or prepare the form on your behalf, but it still must be signed and recorded by witnesses.
 Once completed, anyone can file the form in the county where the decedent owned the property in question.

 How did the law change in 2023 for how lawyers can file an affidavit of heirship signed by a witness, instead of providing testimony?

 The law changed in 2023 to allow lawyers to file an affidavit of heirship signed by a witness instead of witnesses having to provide testimony in court.
 Previously, lawyers were required to produce two disinterested and credible witnesses in court to testify about the decedent’s heirs, or they could testify via deposition on written questions, but that involved court reporters, time, and expense.

 Contact us for a cash offer

-If you’re looking to sell a house that is complicated by the issue of heirship, probate, or a lack of will upon a person’s death, we can help.
-You can request a cash offer for your home here, and we can often help you sort out any probate or heirship issues that need to be addressed to sell the home.
+If you're looking to sell a house complicated by heirship, probate, or a lack of Will upon a person's death, we can help.
+You can request a cash offer for your home here, and we can often help you sort out any probate or heirship issues that need to be addressed for selling the property.